 "The Docker Book", by James Turnbull, is a hands-on book for everyone who wants to learn about Docker.
-It will take you from your first installation, through simple examples that explain Docker's concepts, to more complex scenarios that shed some light on how you would use Docker on the real world.
-InfoQ took the opportunity to hear the author on the book and Docker.
+It will take you from first principles to scenarios that model the real world.
+1

 How should organizations plan for a cloud environment and optimize it for efficiency at scale?
 InfoQ reached out to 3 leading cloud practitioners to uncover practical advice on this topic.
-Each panelist has dealt with the sometimes-messy transition from on-premises to cloud, and coached organizations through their journey.

 As more organizations expand their use of public cloud services, from early-stage startups to the biggest businesses and governments in the world, the problems of cloud computing at scale will arise.